LEATplex/.github/profile/README.md

 ## Contributing
 * To submit a bug report or feature request, open an issue in [LEATplex/LEATplex](https://github.com/LEATplex/LEATplex).
 Read [its README](https://github.com/LEATplex/LEATplex#readme) for more information and guidelines.

+*LEATplex is not owned by, endorsed by, supported by, or associated with Mojang AB or Microsoft.*